Neufund/ESOP/README.md

 ### Migration to new ESOP

-Employee and company may agree to migrate to ESOP with different set of rules.
+Employee and company may agree to migrate to ESOP with different terms and conditions.
 This happens via `ESOPMigration` smart contract that is provided by company and then accepted by employee.
 Please check comments around `allowEmployeeMigration` and `employeeMigratesToNewESOP` functions in `ESOP` for many interesting details.

 Migration process is strictly defined in ESOP Terms & Conditions Document.